Dry-Leaf/VichanX/README.md

 * Audio file playback
 * When pressing the id on a post, and that id is inserted into the reply box, move user's scroll to the reply box with a url anchor
 * Linking to posts that replied to a post(at least in the same thread) on the post
-* Add board link header to the catalog page
 * Add board descriptions to the HTML title of thread pages
 * Display entire text content of homepage recent posts in a tooltip, by inserting that data into the title attribute of those links
 * Auto-update threads